4th-earth/site-fourth-earth/content/raw.md

 - Difficulty Rating Infinite MUST be impossible for the Character to achieve in the Setting.
 - Difficulty Ratings MUST NOT be less than 0.
 - Difficulty Ratings MUST be whole numbers.
-- Difficulty Ratings SHOULD be based on the Character attempting the interaction, the complexity of the action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an able-bodied adult).
+- Difficulty Ratings SHOULD be based on the Character attempting the Action, the complexity of the Action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an able-bodied adult).
 - Players SHOULD be able to influence the Difficulty Rating in one or more ways.

 ### Difficulty Rating Table